 If we care about equity, we ignore climate change at our peril.
 Climate change is an inequity expander and accelerator.
 But it doesn’t have to be.
 The Green Justice Coalition, a Barr grantee, has been showing the way to meet both climate and equity goals.

-Topics: climate change, community labor united, energy efficiency, equity, green justice coalition
+Topics: climate, community labor united, energy efficiency, equity, green justice coalition

 A new report released this week by the Boston-based Analysis Group summarizes the significant benefits to Massachusetts of its signature climate and energy policy – the Green Communities Act of 2008.